 From April to August actors wander around bringing the daily activities of the occupants to life, and they take you along for the journey.
 On the day we visited Henry was about to marry Catherine Parr, his last wife.
 We were able to help her prepare for her wedding by choosing her outfit and listen to Henry practice his wedding speech.

-For me one of the most fascinating parts of the visit was the Tudor kitchens, the audio tour of this area was excellent.
+For me, one of the fascinating parts of the visit was the Tudor kitchens; the audio tour of this area was excellent.
 So many words and cooking practices we have today seem to have come from this time.
 The gardens are also outstanding, like a mini Versailles.

-There are lots of ways to get to the palace, we took the train because we like to rough it 😉 and just bought skip the line tickets but there are really good organised tours from London like this bike tour if you prefer more structure.
+There are lots of ways to get to the palace, we took the train because we like to rough it 😉 and just bought skip the line tickets but there are excellent organised tours from London like this bike tour if you prefer more structure.

 I highly recommend a visit here.
 Try to read or watch something about Henry VIII first to get the most out of it.
-Find out how to get to Hampton Court and the schedule of activities at Hampton Court.
+Find out how to get to Hampton Court and the schedule of activities at Hampton Court on their website.